usman19zafar/KAD-Theory/README.md

 **************************************************************************************************************************************************************************************

-Author
+Author:

-Created by Usman Zafar — for my children, so they know their father built something real and the world remembers that Usman Zafar ever existed.
+“Created by Usman Zafar and dedicated to my kids, so they know their father’s thinking style, and so that in the future the world remembers that Usman Zafar once existed.”